kryptokrona/hugin-api/README.md

 <img src="assets/img/hugin-cache-dashboard.png" alt="Hugin Cache Dashboard"/>

-# Onion
+# Onion Services

-we use tor to provide api data over onion. to access it use the onion address on your server (use `tail /var/lib/tor/hugin_cache/hostname` to read it) and open a onion browser.
-So to for example read the posts in api use https://<your_onion_address>/api/v1/posts
+We use Tor to provide API data through a Onion Service.
+To be able to access it use the Onion address on your server (use `tail /var/lib/tor/hugin_cache/hostname` to read it) and open a Onion browser such as Tor.
+So for example read the posts from the API use https://<your_onion_address>/api/v1/posts

 # API Endpoints